Premier League: The Breakdown - Analyzing top players from Week 4

 Saturday 13 August

-Man City 4-0 AFC Bournemouth – USA Network – WATCH FULL REPLAY
+Man City 4-0 AFC Bournemouth – USA Network – FULL MATCH REPLAY – RECAP/HIGHLIGHTS

 Sunday 14 August

-Nottingham Forest 1-0 West Ham – USA Network – WATCH FULL REPLAY
+Nottingham Forest 1-0 West Ham – USA Network – FULL MATCH REPLAY – RECAP/HIGHLIGHTS

 Monday 15 August